mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Cul de sac road surface is in an atrocious state and has now resulted in my little girl falling and cutting/grazing her leg and hand quite badly., 19th April :- [7455492](https://www.fixmystreet.com/report/7455492)
 - Series of potholes that cannot be avoided on corner, 19th April :- [7455397](https://www.fixmystreet.com/report/7455397)
 - These two drain covers are completely blocked.
 At the bottom of Gravel Walk., 19th April :- [7455376](https://www.fixmystreet.com/report/7455376)
 - Flytipped Items, 19th April :- [7455121](https://www.fixmystreet.com/report/7455121)